davidhiskett/awalsh/_posts/2024-08-16-nested-editable-table.md

 <br>

 ![]({{ site.baseurl }}/assets/img/editable-table/table-flat-table-4.png)
-Tracking changes in an audit log, with the selected state of a cell when a specific change entry is selected.
+Tracking changes in an audit log, then the selected state of a cell when a specific change entry is selected.
 <br>
 <br>